-Competence Development Talent Development Career Development Perform competence assessment (180-360 degrees feedback) twice a ear and collate supervisors' successful cases as a benchmark for evaluating employees.
-Reveal employees showing potential through the performance management process, provide them with training plans, and track results on a regular basis.
-WNC provides training plans for both professional specialization and management skills.
-Plans are provided according to employee potential and their desired career path.
-0806 0 8080
+Competence Talent Career Development Development Development Perform competence WNC provides training plans Reveal employees showing assessment (180-360 potential through the for both professional degrees feedback) twice a performance management specialization and year and collate supervisors' process, provide them with management skills.
+Plans are successful cases as a training plans, and track provided according to benchmark for evaluating results on a regular basis employee potential and their desired career path.